Axioms for Automated Market Makers: A Mathematical Framework in FinTech and Decentralized Finance

-Of course, with any type of investment also comes risk; as such, understanding the downsides for liquidity providers (i.e., investors in an AMM) is vital.
+Of course, with any type of investment also comes risk; as such, understanding the downsides for liquidity providers (i.e., investors in a pool) is vital.
 We tackle this problem by formalizing the axioms that AMMs operate under.
 For example, we prove that the typical constructions of AMMs in practice (without fees) always have a divergence loss -- a detrimental result for liquidity providers.
 In fact \cite{xu2021sok} states ``this ``loss'' only disappears when the current proportions of the pool assets equal exactly those at liquidity provision, which is rarely the case.''
-As such, fees are necessary to provide a cushion for the investors against this loss and, thereby, to encourage investment in AMMs; however, not every fee structure works well.
-For example, an AMM can charge fees on any of its quoted assets either before or after the verification of a trade.
-While any combination of fees can intuitively work, some fee structures can lead to, e.g., the AMM charging smaller fees for bulk trades.
+As such, fees are necessary to provide a cushion for the investors against this loss and, thereby, to encourage investment in pools; however, not every fee structure works well.
+For example, a pool can charge fees on any of its quoted assets either before or after the verification of a trade.
+While any combination of fees can intuitively work, some fee structures can lead to, e.g., the pool charging smaller fees for bulk trades.
 As far as we are aware, the implication of fees on optimal investor behavior has not previously been studied.

 Due to these (and other) conceptual benefits and risks for AMMs, in this work we postulate (intuitive) axioms for AMMs to follow and deduce their implications for traders and liquidity providers.
 Providing such a mathematical foundation for AMMs permits an exploration of the fundamental properties of these DeFi products; this includes both investigating real-world AMMs and proposing new AMMs that satisfy the appropriate axioms.
 As touched on above, studying these AMMs mathematically allows us to consider the implications of different fee structures and, importantly, propose a new fee structure for AMMs which is ambivalent to trade execution (i.e., between trading in bulk or splitting a transaction).